Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 6. Project Work and Industrial visit

-This subject teaches you about the awareness on Engineering Ethics and Human Values.
+This subject teaches you about the awareness of Engineering Ethics and Human Values.
 Create awareness among engineers about their social responsibilities.
-To Know the Human rights and the concept of women empowerment.
+To Know Human rights and the concept of women empowerment.
 To know the features of our constitution.

 #2 Applied Thermal Engineering